 Information regarding registration will be e-mailed to you.
 You are encouraged to monitor your College e-mail account for possible updates.

-Your acceptance of our offer assumes that you are bound by the rules and regulations of the College and that you agree to be responsible for the fees associated with registration as of the acceptance date.
+Your acceptance of our offer assumes that you are bound by the rules and regulations of the College and that you and/or sponsoring agency agree to be responsible for the fees associated with registration as of the acceptance date.

 Please ensure you are registered prior to the term start date by accessing your schedule through the